-Oviedo is about a thirty minute drive from Orlando but, unlike many of the towns surrounding that city, it was not Disney that sparked its growth.
+Oviedo is about a thirty minute drive from Orlando, but unlike many of the towns surrounding that city, it was not Disney that sparked its growth.
 It can, more likely, be attributed to the selection in 1964 of a location just outside the city for what is now the University of Central Florida.
 The growing reputation of the university, through the 1960s and early 1970s, led to the establishment of the Central Florida Research Park and the many organizations it has become home to.
 Oviedo’s development from rural community to burgeoning city grew in tandem with the associated business and industry.
-Unemployment in the area is consequently low.
+Unemployment in the area is remarkably low.

 Family-oriented Oviedo has numerous housing developments to attract families and an average home price in the upper $200,000s.
 The six elementary, 3 middle and 2 high schools come under the Seminole School District which is one of the best rated in Florida and there are several private schools.
 In addition to the nearby University of Central Florida, there is a campus of Seminole State College of Florida and the Reformed Theological Seminary campus.
 There is a bus service to augment driving around town.

-Oviedo is a beautiful town of lush natural landscapes full of live oaks, lots of history and all the amenities needed to accommodate modern families, and chickens, too.
+Oviedo is a beautiful town of lush natural landscapes full of live oaks, lots of history and all the amenities needed to accommodate modern families — and chickens, too!